 - Q5.
 Why use chgrp when chown can also be used to change groups

-Here at HowtoForge, we recently discussed the chown command which lets users change the owner as well as group of file (or a directory) in Linux.
+Here at HowtoForge, we recently discussed the chown command which lets users change the owner as well as the group of a file (or a directory) in Linux.
 But did you know there exists a dedicated command-line utility that you can use when it comes to changing group-related information?
-The tool in question is chgrp, and in this tutorial, we will be discussing this tool using easy to understand examples.
+The tool in question is chgrp, and in this tutorial, we will be discussing this tool using easy-to-understand examples.

-But before we do that, it's worth mentioning that all examples and instructions mentioned in this tutorial have been tested on Ubuntu 16.04LTS.
+But before we do that, it's worth mentioning that all examples and instructions mentioned in this tutorial have been tested on Ubuntu 22.04.